Finding a research supervisor

 - If you are an undergraduate student at Memorial, consider the senior courses you are taking or have taken that interest you the most.
 If the subject matter is something that you can envision studying further independently, talk to the course instructor about either supervising you for a master’s project, or advice on who might be looking for graduate students in that area.

 - Talk to current graduate students about their experience working with their supervisors or other faculty members in your discipline.
-If you do not know any current graduate students, try contacting the Graduate Students’ Union (GSU) Executive.

 - If you completed your prior degree at a different university, you have a few options.
 Try reviewing the faculty directory on the departmental website.
 They should offer a list of all active faculty members, their research interests, publications, current and past graduate students, and contact information.
 Try looking at the faculty directors of multiple departments that might be related to your field of study.